anna-rasmussen/MAG-analysis/Metagenome_assembly_and_binning.md

 echo finished
 ```

 Rename the refined bins to include the sample name instead of just bin.1.fa to SAMPLE_1_bin_1.fa.
-This is a bit of a painful manual way depending on how many samples you have.
+This is a bit of a painful, manual way depending on how many samples you have.

 ```bash
 cd SAMPLE_1/BIN_REFINEMENT/metawrap_50_10_bins/